 This is the most beautiful park I’ve been to and if I was ever going to live near a park, I’d choose Grand Teton.
-The mountains are stunning and the wildlife is manageable (in comparison with Yellowstone where there is just so much it can be overwhelming).
+The mountains are stunning and the wildlife is manageable (in comparison with Yellowstone where it is just so much it can be overwhelming).
 I could look at the vistas every day.

 John Day Fossil National Monument

 This park in Central Oregon was quite impressive.
 You can visit the Painted Hills (one of three parts of this park) in one day.
-You should stay the whole day so you can see these magnificently colored layers of earth in different light: morning, mid-day and evening.
+You should stay the whole day so you can see these magnificently colored layers of earth in a different light: morning, mid-day, and evening.
 If you can visit after a storm, it’s even better!

 Organ Mountains-Desert Peaks National Monument

 We were really close to these mountains when we stayed in Las Cruces, New Mexico.
 It’s a newer park having only been designated as such in 2014.
 I am not sure what took them so long because these were some of the prettiest mountains we have seen.
-I loved the particular hues of green and brown they displayed at sunrise and sunset, breathe-taking!
+I loved the particular hues of green and brown they displayed at sunrise and sunset, breath-taking!

 White Sands National Monument

-Another park we visited while in in Las Cruces.
+Another park we visited while in Las Cruces.
 We were disappointed in not being able to do sunrise or sunset photos, but we loved the park.
 It was super cold given it was February and while we don’t want to visit in the summer, we think that it would be nice to visit in the fall and do a sunset walk with the rangers so we can get some good photos.
-Also, I secretly want to try the sledding!
+Also, I secretly want to try sledding!